Is There a Hair Relaxer Cancer Lawsuit?

 Hair Relaxer Lawsuit: Everything you should know (Video Guide)

-2023 Hair Relaxer Lawsuit Update
+Hair Relaxer Lawsuit Overview

-Following recent studies that link hair relaxers and cancer side effects, a growing number of women are now pursuing hair perm lawsuits over the manufacturer’s failure to warn about the toxic side effects of undisclosed chemicals used in hair straightening products.
+Following multiple studies that link hair relaxers and cancer side effects, a growing number of women are now pursuing hair perm lawsuits over the manufacturer’s failure to warn about the toxic side effects of undisclosed chemicals used in hair straightening products.

-• Consumers began filing hair relaxer lawsuits after a new study was published in October 2022, which found that women who used hair relaxers more than 4 times per year faced significantly increased risks of developing uterine cancer.
+- Consumers began filing hair relaxer lawsuits after a new study was published in October 2022, which found that women who used hair relaxers more than 4 times per year faced significantly increased risks of developing uterine cancer.

-• The first hair relaxer uterine cancer lawsuits were brought in early November 2022, claiming manufacturers failed to warn that endocrine disrupting chemicals used in the products could amplify cancer cell growth in female reproductive organs.
+- The first hair relaxer uterine cancer lawsuits were brought in early November 2022, claiming manufacturers failed to warn that endocrine disrupting chemicals used in the products could amplify cancer cell growth in female reproductive organs.

-• Lawyers are actively investigating new cases for women who have suffered injuries from exposure to toxic chemicals in hair relaxer products.
+- Lawyers are actively investigating new cases for women who have suffered injuries from exposure to toxic chemicals in hair relaxer products.

 February 7, 2023 Update: A federal multidistrict litigation (MDL) has been established for all hair relaxer lawsuits brought by women nationwide, which will be centralized before U.S. District Judge Mary M. Rowland in the Northern District of Illinois.
 Judge Rowland is a fair and respected jurist, who has been on the federal bench since 2018.
 Prior to that, Judge Rowland was a U.S. Magistrate Judge in the same Court since 2012.
 Over the coming months, it is expected that the organizational structure of the hair relaxer MDL will be established, and discovery in the litigation will get underway.